zjzshyq/zjzshyq.github.io/USL_final_paper.md

          decreasing=T),
     10))
 ```
+We can get association rules from Apriori in the code above.
+And the rules data table is
+below which contains columns of lhs(rule pre-rule item) and rhs((rule post-item).
+The lhs
+indicates the condition that needs to be met to trigger the rule, and the rhs indicates the
+expected result after the condition is met.
+The column lift here means the degree of
+improvement, and describes the strong and weak association of this rule.
+Lift>1 means
+strong association, and vice versa.

+For example about rhs, lhs and lift, we will buy whole milk after yogurt purchase,
+and there is a strong association on the order of purchase.
 ```
      lhs                   rhs                support    confidence coverage  lift     count [1]  {yogurt}           => {whole milk}       0.05602440 0.4016035  0.1395018 1.571735  551